Burnout Nation: The Hidden Cost to Canada’s Economy

 A newly released report from Mental Health Research Canada (MHRC), finds that rising costs of living, and global uncertainty are taking a measurable toll on Canadians’ mental health.
 The message is clear: good mental health doesn't just feel good - it is an economic imperative and is essential to building a strong, resilient economy in 2026 and beyond.
 To talk about the report Taylor speaks with Akela Peoples, CEO of Mental Health Research Canada.

-23 Feb 11AM English South Africa News Commentary
+23 Feb 11AM English Canada News Commentary

 Other recent episodes